dudongdaoqi/LCLoadingView/README.md

 LCLoadingView
 =============

-1.through this code , you can create a animate loading view in any viewcontroller
+1.through this code , you can create a animated loading view in any viewcontroller
 2.it uses the level of UIWindow-UIWindowAlertLevel.
 3.it can be used ios4.3 or later